Estimation and Inference for Synthetic Control Methods with Spillover Effects: Statistical Inference

-In addition, we show the relevance of the factor model in this context by the following lemma: \begin{lemma} Suppose the distribution function of $P_1(\beta_1)$ is continuous and increasing at its $(1-\tau)$-quantile.
-Then, either Condition ST or Condition CO implies Assumption \ref{no spillover assumption}. \end{lemma}
+We also show the relevance of the factor model in this context by the following lemma: \begin{lemma} Suppose the distribution function of $P_1(\beta_1)$ is continuous and increasing at its $(1-\tau)$-quantile.
+Then, either Condition ST or CO implies Assumption \ref{no spillover assumption}. \end{lemma}